 We’re getting ready now for our second production.
 Details below!

 We’ll be at New York Theatre Workshop Next Door from October 6th through 27th, in partnership with The Play Company.
-Tickets will go on sale in August/September.
-In the meanwhile, we could really use your support as we build this production.
+Tickets are now available for all shows, including our special benefit performance on October 17th..